Azure/azure-sdk-for-js/design/readme-snippets.md

 **STATUS**: Work in Progress (https://github.com/Azure/azure-sdk-for-js/pull/24536)

-This is a document to specify how we on the Azure SDK for JavaScript team will verify README code snippets from each package.
-This document will go over various solutions to the problem in detail and discuss the solution.
+This document specifies how the Azure SDK for JavaScript team verifies README code snippets from each package.
+This document covers various solutions to the problem in detail and describes the solution supported by our standard tooling.

 ## Unit Tests as Documentation Prior Art